aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/youtube-video-download/_index.md

 6. Specify a video format and full file path for the output file.
 7. Download YouTube video using the [Download()](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimedia/methods/download) method.

-Here is an C# example of how to download YouTube videos and get information about them:
+Here is a C# example of how to download YouTube videos and get information about them:
 {{< highlight java >}}
 using Aspose.Html.DataScraping.MultimediaScraping;
 using Aspose.Html.DataScraping.MultimediaScraping.YouTube;